Ownership & Task Lifecycle Redesign

 increasing participatory reporting and reducing clarification loops.

-I scaled through six new procedures, iterated on pilot failures (late‑shift routing, telephony load), and drove adoption with training and a feedback pipeline that converted operator input into actionable work.
+Pilot waves exposed edge cases, which were fixed with explicit rules and UI feedback.
+I drove adoption with playbooks and a feedback pipeline that converted operator input into actionable work.

 The Human Side of Scale